 So far, 400 trees, 200 hedgerow shrubs and 4 wildflower beds have been planted.
 We have installed 2 information boards, 4 oak benches, 2 dog bins (courtesy of WODC), a log seating arrangement for local school use (which doubles as a picnic area), 2 mounds with butterfly-friendly planting, and established a woodland walk path around the entire site.

-The 50% of the site area not planted with trees is mown in October.
-This has supported the development of a range of meadow species.
+The 50% of the site area not planted with trees is mown late in the year, which has supported the development of a range of meadow species.
 Biodiversity has improved, and we continue to develop new approaches, such as establishing a FoE 'Bee World'.